Best Sitting Position for Sacroiliac Joint Pain

 Seat Pan Depth

 Based on my clinical experience, I have found that adjusting the seat pan depth on an ergonomic chair is one of the most beneficial adjustments for helping you with a bad back.
-The surface area plays a key role in providing comfort.
+The surface area plays a crucial role in providing comfort.

 Short seat depths may aggravate SI joint pain.
 Insufficient blood flow in your legs and feet may result from an excessively long seat.